theNewDynamic/oregonsadventurecoast.com/content/sitepages/faq-economic-impact-of-tourism-and-the-vcb.md

 **Q: How does the Coos Bay Visitor Information Center fit into all of this?**

-A: In 2019, the City of Coos Bay approached the VCB to bring Visitor Services under the umbrella of the VCB.
-As Visitor Services are an integral part of any destination marketing effort, bring the Visitor Center under the VCB made organizational sense.
+A: In 2018, the City of Coos Bay approached the VCB to bring Visitor Services under the umbrella of the VCB.
+As Visitor Services are an integral part of any destination marketing effort, bringing the Visitor Center under the VCB made organizational sense.
 The Visitor Center is managed by a staff member of the VCB and manned by a cadre of volunteers.

 {{< spacer 50 >}}